 Using Mintzberg's 5 Ps at these points will highlight problems that would otherwise undermine the implementation of your strategy.

-After all, it's much better to identify these problems at the planning stage than it is to find out about them after you've spent several years – and millions of dollars – implementing a plan that was flawed from the start.
+After all, it's much better to identify these problems at the planning stage than it is to find out about them after you've spent several years – and large amounts of money – implementing a plan that was flawed from the start.